keypom/keypom-docs/docs/keypom-sdk/modules.md

 **addToBalance**(`«destructured»`): `Promise`<`any`\>

 Deposit some amount of $NEAR or yoctoNEAR$ into the Keypom contract.
 This amount can then be used to create drops or add keys without
-Having to explicitly attach a deposit everytime.
+Having to explicitly attach a deposit every time.
 It can be thought of like a bank account.

 **`Example`**